 If you’ve never heard of it, I’m about to change your life.

-Basically, there’s a ten to fifteen minute period after your child arrives in the land of nod during which you can do pretty much whatever you wish with them – and they will continue to slumber peacefully.
+Basically, there’s a ten to fifteen minute period after your child succumbs to sleep during which you can do pretty much whatever you wish with them – and they will continue to slumber peacefully.
 I’m not endorsing drawing stupid eyebrows on them, but whatever floats your boat.

 The point is, if your infant passes out in the car, so long as you attempt the transfer manoeuvre within The Magic Window – you’re home and dry.
 Essentially, what you’re aiming for is that precious window during which limbs become heavy and do not respond to your touch.
 If you lift an arm and the wrist is limp – THIS is your opportunity.